rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ## Academic publications

-In this section, we give some of the main references to medical, scientific, and legal academic publications, sorted by date of publication.
-There is at least one order of magnitude more publications on the subject in the literature.
+In this section, we give some of the main references to medical, scientific, and legal academic publications, sorted by category and date of publication.
+There are about ten times more publications in the literature.
 We try to give references from both sides of the controversy, when this distinction makes sense.

 * [**XXX 2000.**]()

 ### History

 These historical publications are considered as the seminal works leading to the recognition of shaken baby syndrome.
 The two main figures are **John Caffey** (1895-1978), American pediatric radiologist, and **Norman Guthkelch** (1915-2016), British pediatric neurosurgeon.
-Note that, in the last few years of his life, the latter has criticized the way medical determinations of SBS were .
+Note that, in the last few years of his life, the latter has criticized the way medical determinations of SBS were made.

 Caffey 1974
 The Whiplash Shaken Infant Syndrome